 These four modelling applications of UML should not be confused with a process.
 There are many processes available which use UML.
 Furthermore there are many tools available on the market that aid the construction of a UML model and in some cases, also facilitate adherence to a particular process.

 - A Process: It is a modelling toolkit with its own notation and syntax.
 A process goes further by describing the steps that should be followed when developing software including which diagrams are produced and in which order, who does what and so on.
 The premise behind UML is that it is process independent but enables and supports further processes.

 - A Visual Programming Language: It is a visual modelling language from which programs can be derived.
 The notation behind UML modelling is comprised of a set of specialised shapes used for the construction of different kinds of software diagrams, while the UML syntax specifies how these shapes can be defined.

 As such further to learning the UML Basics it is recommended that:

 - A process or methodology is adopted

 Dunstan Thomas recommends the use of Sparx Systems Enterprise Architect as your UML development tool.

 Visit our Why Use UML? page for further information on the application of the Unified Modelling Language in software design and development.

 Dunstan Thomas E-learning

-One of our most popular UML training courses, the UML Essentials session, is being adapted for delivery via the Dunstan Thomas VLE (Virtual Learning Environment) and will also be available early 2015.
-If you would like to be kept abreast of the developments on the DT VLE or would like to pre-register your interest in our e-learning courses please contact us.
+One of our most popular UML training courses, the UML Essentials session, is being adapted for delivery via the Dunstan Thomas VLE (Virtual Learning Environment) and will also be available early this year.
+If you would like to be kept abreast of the developments on the DT Consulting VLE or would like to pre-register your interest in our e-learning courses please contact us.